CalumRaine/Grain/README.md

 File declarators provide a filename and a field delimiter.
 The given filename is automatically opened and can be parsed in your script.  `Grain` permits parsing of multiple files in one script.

-Field delimiters define the basic segment into which a file should be parsed.
+The delimiter defines the basic segment into which a file should be parsed.
 For example, files are usually parsed line-by-line, so the newline `\n` character is the delimiter in this example.

-The example below would create a `file` segment variable called `myFile`, open "example.txt" and loading would occur up to full-stop `.` characters, which effectively parses the file sentence-by-sentence.
+The example below would create a `file` segment variable called `myFile`, then open "example.txt" and loading would occur up to period `.` characters, which effectively parses the file sentence-by-sentence.

 ```
 file myFile("example.txt", ".")
 ```

 The delimiter is optional.
 If no delimiter is provided (`file newFile("example.txt")`), a newline delimiter is used by default.
-If an empty delimiter is provided (`file another("example.txt", "")`) then the file would be parsed character-by-character.
+If an empty delimiter is provided (`file another("example.txt", "")`), the file is parsed character-by-character.

 Redefining a `file` segment with the same name is allowed.
 The new filename and delimiter will be updated and used from thereon.
 Providing the same filename in the redefinition is the equivalent of reopening the file and rescanning from the beginning.